1007tejas/tejascaptcha/README.md

 The TejasCaptcha Service Provider is installed via [Composer](http://getcomposer.org).

-From your projects root directory, open a terminal and run the command `composer require tejas/tejascaptcha`.
+From your projects root directory, open a terminal and run the command
+* `composer require tejas/tejascaptcha`.

 ![The composer require cmd image is not available](assets/githubReadme/images/tejasCaptchaComposerRequireCmd.png?raw=true "TejasCaptcha Composer Require Cmd")

-### Tejas Captcha Middleware ###
+### Tejas Captcha Middleware - Captcha Verification ###

 __app/Http/Middleware/VerifyTejasCaptcha.php__

-There are two middleware files in the tejas/tejascaptcha package.

-The first is the stub file, named `VerifyTejasCaptcha.php`, and it is located in the `vendor/tejas/tejascaptcha/src/app/Http/Middleware` folder.
-Place a copy of this file in your projects `app/Http/Middleware` folder.
+Middleware is used to verify that the captcha was correctly entered.

 From your projects root directory, open a terminal and run the command:
-`cp vendor/tejas/tejascaptcha/src/app/Http/Middleware/VerifyTejasCaptcha.php app/Http/Middleware/`.
+* `cp vendor/tejas/tejascaptcha/src/app/Http/Middleware/VerifyTejasCaptcha.php app/Http/Middleware/`.

-Contents of the stub file:
+This command copies the `VerifyTejasCaptcha.php` middleware stub file to your projects `app/Http/Middleware` folder.

 ```
-<?php

 namespace App\Http\Middleware;

 use Tejas\TejasCaptcha\Http\Middleware\VerifyTejasCaptcha as Middleware;